-The Pipeline Incident Management Team will be immediately activated during a level 2 or 3 incident at the facility or site of the incident.
+The Pipeline Incident Management Team is a team of individuals that will be immediately activated during a level 2 or 3 incident at the facility or site of the incident.
 The incident commander of the IMT will communicate with the ECC when activated.